NERC-CEH/nerc-ceh.github.io/version_control/exercise3.md

 Overall you will learn about:
  - Creating a branch
- - Pulling down changes from your team and resolving conflicts
+ - Pulling down changes from your team
+ - Resolving conflicts
  - Creating and accepting pull requests to merge a branch back into the master branch

+### Prerequisites: On-line
+To participate in this exercise you need to be on-line.
+There should at least be wifi available during the workshop, so please use that.

 ### Step 1.
 Form a team
 - Team up with at least one other person.
 You will work together to see how your changes affect each other.